Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 3: Solemn declaration

-(1) Before taking up office, each member shall, at the first meeting of the Commission at which the member is present or, in case of need, before the President of the Commission, make the following solemn declaration: “I solemnly declare that I will exercise my functions as a member of the Commission honorably, independently and impartially and that I will keep secret all materials, information and deliberations”.
+(1) Before taking up office, each member shall, at the first meeting of the Commission at which the member is present or, in case of need, before the Chairperson of the Commission, make the following solemn declaration: "I solemnly declare that I will exercise my functions as a member of the Commission hono urably, independently, and impartially and that I will keep secret all materials, information, and deliberations".

 (2) The declaration shall be signed by the member and kept in the records of the Commission.